-Following on from a groundbreaking article (Car Ban or Carbon?) written on the traffic congestion plague affecting Oxford, investigative journalist Jan Futchinelle’s latest piece is focussed on the roads themselves.
-With kind permission, what follows is the full and recently published article, which many point to as responsible for triggering the recent wave of local…… Continue reading the state of our roads
+Following on from a groundbreaking article (car ban or carbon?) written on the traffic congestion plague affecting Oxford, investigative journalist Jan Futchinelle’s latest piece focuses on the roads themselves.
+With kind permission, what follows is the full and recently published article, which many point to as responsible for triggering the recent wave of local popular…… Continue reading the state of our roads

 My dearly devoted Readers, how often I am asked: “What news of Oxford, friend!
 Tell us, won’t you just?”
 Alright, alright, okay, I press pause on my own humble ramblings and offer-up an answer to this very query.
 Here, I present a shooting star amongst Oxford’s Glitterati, a journalist I strongly identify with, delivering the qualities of…… Continue reading car ban or carbon?

 Although a familiar face and often seen in the city of Oxford, I had no idea as to his name.
 Adopting the style of an over-fed 11th century Anglo-Saxon peasant, he wore the same brown rags and moss-green holed jumper every day.
 A length of thick rope tied around an expansive waist, held up his trousers.…… Continue reading phone a friend